- Organised activities

 - Barbecues and picnics

-We run events throughout the year such as minibeast hunts and pond dipping days, guided walks, den building sessions and have even held a pirate’s treasure hunt!
-Our current events can be viewed below or you can like us on Facebook.
+We run events throughout the year such as minibeast hunts and pond dipping days, guided walks, adult creative workshops and have even held a pirate’s treasure hunt!
+Our current events can be found by downloading a leaflet below or you can like us on Facebook.

 We can also email you details of events being held here and at other sites around the district.
 Please email email@example.com with the word “Events” in the subject line and we will add you to our database.

-The rangers can organise and lead a variety of activities for your group such as guided walks for the WI, pond dipping for cub packs or nature walks for toddler groups.
+The rangers can organise and lead a variety of activities for your group such as guided walks for the WI or nature walks for toddler groups.
 We can also give illustrated talks on a variety of themes such as the role of a ranger and the history of Hinchingbrooke Country Park.

 Planning your own event

 If you are planning an event in the park, such as a charity sponsored walk or family day, then you will need to let us know.
-We can offer advice and guidance on organising your event and help ensure it is a success.
+We can offer advice and guidance on organising your event and help ensure it is a success and is being organised safely.
 Please contact us with details and your preferred date.

 If you would like to know approximate distances of certain routes around the park, then download the park map, which has various distances marked on it.